zliel/Course-Management-System/README.md

 **Features**:
 - CRUD for courses, schools and users
-- Authentication with Spring Security (Soon to be OAuth as well)
+- Authentication with Spring Security

 **Tech:**
 - Spring Boot